-Mr. Dexter Ducreay Deputy Chairman
+Mr. Dexter Ducreay Director

-Mr. Dexter Ducreay is the General Manager of A.C.
-Shillingford & Company Limited, Dominica, a position he has held since 2000.
-He holds a B Sc.
-(Hons) in Accounting from St. John's University-New York.
-He was appointed to the Board of Directors in July 2008, representing Class D shareholders.
-He is a former General Manager of Dominica Water and Sewage Company and is credited with leading the amalgamation of five (5) credit Unions in Dominica which is currently referred to as the National Co-operative Credit Union.
-He is the President of the National Cooperative Credit Union Limited, Dominica and has in excess of sixteen (16) years of senior level management experience.
+Mr. Ducreay was appointed to the Board of Directors in July 2008, representing Class D shareholders.
+He holds a B.Sc.
+(Hons) in Accounting from St. John's University, New York.
+Mr. Ducreay is a former General Manager of Dominica Water and Sewerage Company, and is also credited with leading the amalgamation of five (5) credit unions in Dominica which is currently referred to as the National Co-operative Credit Union.
+He is the General Manager of A.C.
+Shillingford & Company Limited, Dominica, as well as the Chairman of the Credit Union League (Dominica).
+Mr. Ducreay is the former President of the National Co-operative Credit Union Limited and has in excess of sixteen (16) years senior management experience.